tophf/autopagerize/README.md

-A fork of Autopagerize for Chrome, amost fully reworked to reduce memory consumption and increase performance:
+A fork of [Autopagerize for Chrome](https://github.com/swdyh/autopagerize_for_chrome), fully reworked to reduce memory consumption and increase performance:

 * the background page now auto-unloads when inactive
 * the content script is added to a web page only if its URL has a matching rule